Vidvox/isf-docs/index.md

 ### Online resources

+- The [ISF Quick Start](quickstart/) is a guide to quickly get started with writing GLSL shaders in the ISF specification.
+A good starting point for people who already know how to code and are just looking to understand the core concepts of ISF.
 - The [ISF Reference Pages](ref/) contain an overview of the available built-in variables, functions and other conventions used by ISF as a quick reference for shader developers.
 - The [ISF Primer](primer/) is a set of lessons to help guide you through writing your first shaders in ISF.
 - The [ISF Specification Page](https://github.com/mrRay/ISF_Spec/) contains detailed information about ISF for shader and application developers, along with links to source code repositories and other useful resources.